yegnold/bridgestatusalerts/README.md

 Recipients of the alerts (at the time of writing, Craig only) are to be defined in json format in the file bridge_alert_recipients.json.

+### Recommended Usage

+* Install the app on your web server.
+* Define recipients for the alerts in bridge_alert_recipients.json.
+* Set up cron jobs to access the app at times you want the bridge checked.